5 FAQs about patenting your invention.

 Your legal advisers can recommend patent agents and put you in contact with them.
-Reputable agents should be members of the Chartered Institute of Patent Agents which can provide a list of members and also runs free clinics.
+Reputable agents should be members of the Chartered Institute of Patent Attorneys which can provide a list of members and also runs free clinics.
 Many agents will themselves offer a free initial consultation.

 5. How long does it take to get a patent and how much does it cost?

 The full process of obtaining a patent usually takes around two and a half years; it can be anything from about a year (if you ask the Intellectual Property Office to expedite it) to four years.
 However, as soon as you file the initial application no one else will be able to get a patent covering your invention, and you have 12 months to decide whether to take the application forward.